Download This Sample

 - The bobcat preys on rabbits and hares.
 It will also hunt various creatures, from insects to deer.

-This is a fantastic bundle which includes everything you need to know about the Lynx across 22 in-depth pages.
-These are ready-to-use Lynx worksheets that are perfect for teaching students about the Lynx which are cats that are related to tigers, lions, domestic cats, jaguars and other members of the Felidae family.
+This is a fantastic bundle that includes everything you need to know about the Lynx across 22 in-depth pages.
+These are ready-to-use Lynx worksheets that are perfect for teaching students about the Lynx which are cats that are related to tigers, lions, domestic cats, jaguars, and other members of the Felidae family.

 Complete List Of Included Worksheets